openstack-archive/fuel-plugin-openbook/doc/source/guide.rst

 Plugin configuration
 --------------------

-`Contact Talligent <mailto:openbook@talligent.com>`_ to get access to the Talligent Sharefile account for downloading Openbook and the Openbook User Guide.

 #. `Create a new environment <https://docs.mirantis.com/openstack/fuel/fuel-7.0/user-guide.html#launch-wizard-to-create-new-environment>`_
    with the Fuel UI wizard.
 At the moment only the Ubuntu distribution is supported.